 We Won’t Leave Your Side:

-Although the advice to not let any complaints or harsh words get to you, is always applicable.
-We understand if that is something that can be very difficult sometimes, and subsequently, blinded by frustration and rage, one tends to make rash decisions that may harm them in the long run.
+Although the advice to not let any complaints or harsh words get to you is always applicable.
+We understand that that is something that can be very difficult sometimes, and subsequently, blinded by frustration and rage, one tends to make rash decisions that may harm one in the long run.
 As such, legal advice and counsel are always highly recommended.

 A lack of legal representation, especially in circumstances of personal complaints, makes you vulnerable to the risk of coming off as excessively defensive.
 So, rely on legal representation to make sure that you’re not alone in any legal battle.